Definition:

 Conclusion:

-We hope this article helped in understanding the Performance materiality, its definition, and calculations.
-Let us know your questions, if any in the comments.
+We hope this article helped you understand Performance materiality, its definition, and calculations.
+If you have any questions, please let us know in the comments.